Game Rules

 • The Heroes rule is enabled for this game.

-• You control at least 2 Protagonists in your Court.
+• You control at least 2 Protagonists.

 Hero Properties